-The 2012 festival will feature nearly fifty events (many free) including contests, tastings, the second year featuring a parade combining the former Grand and Lantern parades, a scholarship pageant, farm tours, coffee workshops, art exhibits, the Ultimate Barista Challenge® Hawaii, a Kona Barista Jam, an outdoor concert and more.
+The 2013 festival will feature nearly forty events (many free) including contests, tastings, a scholarship pageant, farm tours, coffee workshops, art exhibits, an outdoor concert and more.

 The award-winning Kona Coffee Cultural Festival is recognized as the oldest and most successful food festival in Hawaii.
 The 10-day Festival celebrates Kona's special cultural heritage and recognizes the accomplishments of Kona coffee pioneers, farmers and artisans.